MarkovD/TrainingACI/LAB3/LAB03_instructions.md

 ## Introduction

-In this lab you will configure the following objects on the Cisco APIC inside the tenant you created in the [previous lab](../LAB2/LAB02_instructions.md):
+In this lab, you will configure the following objects on the Cisco APIC:
 - 1x Application Profile
 - 2x EndPoint Groups

+They will be configured inside the tenant you created in the [previous lab](../LAB2/LAB02_instructions.md).
-As reference, the following image reports the relationships between these three objects as they are modelled in the ACI Management Information Tree (MIT):
+As reference, the following image reports the relationships between these objects as they are modelled in the ACI Management Information Tree (MIT):

 ![mit](images/mit.png)